wmckeever/hacker-snooze/README.md

 **The documentation for the Hacker News API is available here: https://github.com/HackerNews/API**.

-A great first step in tackling this project would be to read through the documentation starting at the "Items" section.
+A great first step in tackling this project would be to read through the documentation starting at the "Design" section.

 ## Requirements